Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Please note that non-fossilized ivory is illegal.
 Fossilized ivory is sourced from animals that died millions of years ago from natural causes.
 Non fossilized ivory is often the result of poaching and the killing of endangered species.

 Some guitars are made with cheap plastic saddles to save costs.
-A bit of a pain but the saddle is one of the easiest parts of a guitar to replace so it’s worth doing if you have a cheap one on your guitar.
+A bit of a pain but the saddle is one of the easiest parts of an acoustic guitar to replace so it’s worth doing if you have a cheap one on your guitar.

 Wood is one different option for bridge pins that doesn’t tend to get used for saddles.
 However, whilst wood may be a step up compared to plastic, materials such as bone, fossilized ivory and the likes, are still a better choice – if going for wood, then Ivory is your best bet, in my opinion.